 Due to the need for intranasal administration, esketamine may result in increased health care complexity.
 In addition, esketamine will be made available only through Risk Evaluation and Mitigation Strategy (REMS) program that will require dosing of the medicine in an approved doctor's office or clinic and monitoring by a health care provider for at least two hours after administration.
 This makes esketamine considerably more complex to administer and monitor than oral antidepressant medicines.
 However, for patients who have failed multiple oral medications, the burden of using esketamine needs to be considered in relationship to other commonly considered options.
 Ketamine is currently used as an off-label treatment primarily by IV infusion at clinics, so the burden would be similar and even greater than for esketamine given the need to establish an IV.
-Other treatments may also include rTMS and ECT, both of which involve considerable logistical efforts.
+Furthermore, the use of REMS program for esketamine potentially provides a higher safety standard for esketamine when compared to ketamine.
+Other treatment options may also include rTMS and ECT, both of which involve considerable logistical efforts.
 Even psychotherapy requires regular visits, and while it may involve less total time in the office, there is still the travel to and from the visit.